frederic-perez/AmE-dictionary/data/dictionary.md

 __canary__ _n_ :two: From French canari (canary), from Spanish canario (canary; of the Canary Islands), from Latin canis (dog).
 The Canary Islands are named after an animal, but it’s not canaries.
 It’s dogs.
 The island’s name is, literally, the Island of the Dogs, from Latin Canariae Insulae, supposedly named after large dogs found there.
 The canary birds are native to the area and are named after the islands.
 The yellow sense is after the birds, the singer sense is named after their singing, and finally, the informer sense developed because an informer sings or squeals.
 The canary has also given us the idiom “canary in the coal mine” to refer to something that gives an early warning of a danger or failure.
 Due to their small size, canaries are more susceptible to carbon monoxide and other dangerous gases and were carried by coal miners in the mine shafts. __1__ A small finch, native to the Canary Islands, having greenish to yellow color, and known for its melodious song. __2__ A bright yellow color. __3__ A singer. _He enjoyed a close friendship with the MGM canary Kathryn Grayson, with whom he starred in Show Boat._ __4__ An informer. _The two high-ranking mobsters were named in a 39-count indictment in Brooklyn federal court yesterday, which made use of wiretaps and the recordings of a canary who is working with the government._ _Syn_ stool pigeon, fink, snitch
 __candelabra__ _n_ :astonished: A branched candlestick or lamp with several lights. _Syn_ candelabrum
 __candidate__ _n_ :mega: (kăn′dĭ-dāt′, -dĭt)
-__candor__ _n_ :two: The quality of being honest and straightforward in attitude and speech. _Syn_ forthrightness, frankness, directness _While I appreciate candor, sometimes a little white lie is necessary to protect a person’s feelings._
+__candor__ _n_ :three: /KAN-der/ Unreserved, honest, or sincere expression.
+The quality of being honest and straightforward in attitude and speech. _Syn_ forthrightness, frankness, directness _While I appreciate candor, sometimes a little white lie is necessary to protect a person’s feelings._ _During the interview, the comedian spoke with candor about the nervousness she feels every time she takes the stage._
 __candy cane__ _n_ :two: (candy canes) A stick of red and white candy with a curve at one end. _Candy canes on the Christmas tree._
 __candy corn__ _n_
 __cane brakes__